Lollipoppem/Sniped/Readme.md

 ---

-Drop your OBS recordings in a folder.
+Drop your recordings in a folder.
 Double-click.
 Come back to a `clips` folder full of your kills — automatically cut, named, and ready to edit.

 No manual scrubbing.
 No missed moments.
 Just highlights.